Tuesday, December 30, 2025

 Through the green leaves of roadside trees,

-Your smile and your eyes blind me.
+Your smile and your eyes utterly blind me.

 If you read these carefully worded and lettered lines,